 The F-14 is possibly the best-known US jet aircraft ever made.
 Partly because of its role in Holywood’s blockbuster called Top Gun.
 And partly because of its stunning design.
-It’s often claimed the Tomcat, together with the Soviet SU-27 Flanker, are the most beautiful aircraft ever produced.
-Though I have to admit, I personally prefer the raw mean look of the F-14 predecessor – the F-4 Phantom II.
+It’s often claimed the Tomcats, together with the Soviet SU-27 Flankers, are the most beautiful aircraft ever produced.
+Though I have to admit, I prefer the raw mean look of the F-14 predecessor – the F-4 Phantom II.

 The F-14 Tomcat is a supersonic, twin-engine, two-seat fighter developed specifically for US NAVY needs.
 Just like the F-111, the Tomcat was designed with variable-sweep wings.
 During its career in the NAVY, it was used as an interceptor, air superiority, and multirole fighter.